VirtusLab/scala-cli/website/docs/reference/scala-command/index.md

 ## Using the old (deprecated) `scala` runner with Scala 3.5+

-You can still use the (deprecated as of Scala 3.5.0) legacy runner with Scala 3.5+ installed.
-It is available under the `scala_legacy` command.
+You can use the (deprecated as of Scala 3.5.0) legacy runner with Scala 3.5-3.7 installed.
+It is available under the `scala_legacy` command (deprecated as of Scala 3.7.4).
+`scala_legacy` has been removed since Scala 3.8.0.

 :::caution
-Even though this enables usage of the old runner under a new alias, it is recommended to migrate any existing scripts and automations to Scala CLI under either `scala` or `scala-cli`, as the `scala_legacy` command may be dropped at some point in the future.
+Even though this enables usage of the old runner under a new alias, it is recommended to migrate any existing scripts and automations to Scala CLI under either `scala` or `scala-cli`.
+`scala_legacy` has been deprecated in Scala 3.7.4 and removed in 3.8.0.
 :::

 ```bash